ararog/BookSearch-Backend/README.md

 BookSearch-Backend
 ==================

-This is the backend configuration of BookSearch project found at https://github.com/ararog/BookSearch
+This is the backend configuration of book search frontend project found at https://github.com/ararog/BookSearch-Frontend

 The configuration backend is divided into two components, the search engine and the crawler.